DDMAL/salami-data-public/readme.md

 SALAMI Data Set version 1.9
 ===========================

-11 March 2015

-Released as 1.9 11 March 2015
-Released as 1.2 25 Sept 2012
-Updated (1.1.1) 21 April 2012
-Released as 1.1 14 March 2012

 Changelog
 ---------

-Changes made in update to version 1.9:
+Changes made in update to version 1.9 (11 March 2015):

 * Now hosted on GitHub
 * Revision history reaches back to raw input from annotators
 * Many, many formatting errors corrected (such as misplaced end times, and annotations erroneously copied into two places).
 Thanks Thomas Grill and Jan Schlüter for helping to identify errors

-Changes made in update to version 1.2:
+Changes made in update to version 1.2 (25 Sept 2012):

 * Parsed version of all annotations included

-Changes made in update to version 1.1.1:
+Changes made in update to version 1.1.1 (21 April 2012):

 * Metadata for Isophonics files were all incorrect (SALAMI ID #1600-1654), and have been changed.
 Thanks to Florian Kaiser for spotting the errors.

-Changes made in update to version 1.1:
+Changes made in update to version 1.1 (14 March 2012):

 * 28 Isophonics annotation files added (SALAMI ID #1600-1654)
 * Additional metadata files with separate readme